Are you wondering…

 A bit gloomy.
 So for many people, the Yearning years are about looking back over a life not quite fulfilled and saying ‘I wish, I wish.
 If only … if only …’

 Some people get these choices unerringly right and they do so early in their lives.
-Others come to a realisation of the right path much later in life.
-Ray Kroc changed his whole approach to his business in his early 50s.
-Harlon Sanders didn’t start his franchising efforts until he was in his early 60s!
-It’s never too early and it’s never too late – but you have to think about it …
+Others come to a realization of the right path much later in life.
+Ray Kroc changed his whole approach to his McDonald’s business in his early 50s.
+Colonel Sanders didn’t start his KFC franchising efforts until he was in his early 60s.
+And the list can go on.